FAQs: Genital herpes

 Does aciclovir medication cure genital herpes?

 Unfortunately, there is no 'cure' for recurrent genital herpes, as the virus has settled in the nerve system and cannot be completely eliminated.
 However, the recurrent episodes will often diminish over time, and there can be many months or even years between outbreaks.
-The aciclovir medication will reduce the severity of an episode if taken early enough.
-Severe or frequent recurrences may be treated with a prolonged preventative course of aciclovir.
-This needs specialist or GP monitoring and is NOT available from Dr Fox.
+The aciclovir medication will reduce the severity of an episode if taken early enough or it can be taken regularly to help suppress frequent outbreaks.
+If you continue to get outbreaks on suppression therapy you should see your GP or a sexual health clinic.

 What other medicines interact with aciclovir?